-Like I said, that wasn’t the answer for me.
+As I said, that wasn’t the answer for me.
 I never took the time to get to the root of why I was looking at money the way I did.
-I did not want to face my own demons head on.
+I did not want to face my own demons head-on.
 And that lead me to build up more debt…..even after bankruptcy.

 Once my bankruptcy was behind me, I married my husband.
 We both knew that I wanted to stay home and raise our children.
 We thought that we would be OK when I quit my job, after all, my husband had a good income.

 Boy.
 Were we wrong.

 After our daughter was born, reality set in.
 The truth is, we did not really know where we were spending our money and continued to live the same lifestyle, even though our income had dropped.